 - Approximately 28% of all traffic accident deaths were caused by drunk drivers.

-- Each day, 261 American die as a result of excessive alcohol use.
+- 261 Americans die each day due to excessive alcohol use.

-- 5.1% of diseases and injuries around the world are alcohol-attributed.
+- 5.1% of diseases and injuries worldwide are alcohol-attributed.

 United States Alcohol Consumption Statistics